eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 >
 > If a voter has a sincere strategy $$S_v$$, then choosing the dichotomous goal induced by $$S_v$$ leads to approval voting being strategyproof for that voter under that goal.

+To be explicitly clear: this is not saying that approval voting is *properly* strategyproof in general.
+This is essentially a newly invented concept of being "strategyproof" but only under a *specific* goal, chosen by a voter.
+To "win" under this goal, there is only one optimal strategy.
+But this strategy is **also** *sincere* for the voter.
+That makes it strategyproof for them *under this goal*.
+There could be an alternate strategy that could be optimal under a different goal (such as trying to get one's absolute favorite candidate to win), but that strategy would also *necessarily* open the voter up to risk of not achieving the dichotomous goal.

 Note that, again, this says nothing about how what any other voter is doing.
 If you, as a voter, choose your approval set $$S_v$$ sincerely, and decide to adopt the dichotomous goal induced by $$S_v$$, then there is no scenario where voting for $$S_v$$ is not optimal for you.
-We have essentially eliminated all strategy from your perspective.
+We have essentially eliminated all strategy from your perspective (once we have a dichotomous goal).
 The only ballot it is rational to cast is a sincere expression of this preference.

 ### Where did the strategy go?